stephentuso/welcome-android/README.md

 ### Show the welcome screen

 Welcome screens are started with `WelcomeScreenHelper`. `onSaveInstanceState` is needed to be sure only one instance of the welcome screen is started.
+Add the following to the Activity you want to show the welcome screen before (probably your launcher activity):

 ```java
 WelcomeScreenHelper welcomeScreen;